On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for Static Priority Scheduler

 \subsection{Proof for Proposition~\ref{prop:order}}

 We actually prove Proposition~\ref{prop:order} under the more general packet-based model.
-By assuming that all packets to have a length of~$0$, the packet-based model defaults to the fluid model.
+By assuming that all packets have a length of~$0$, the packet-based model defaults to the fluid model.

-\begin{flushleft} P{ ROPOSITION}~\ref{prop:order}. \emph{Consider a one-hop network shared by $n$ token-bucket controlled flows, where flow $i, 1 \leq i \leq n$, has a traffic contract of $(r_i, b_i)$ and a deadline of $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
+\begin{flushleft} P{ ROPOSITION}~\ref{prop:order}. \emph{Consider a link shared by $n$ token bucket controlled flows, where flow $i, 1 \leq i \leq n$, has traffic profile $(r_i, b_i)$ and deadline $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
 Under a static-priority scheduler, there exists an assignment of flows to priorities that minimizes link bandwidth while meeting all flows deadlines such that flow~$i$ is assigned a priority strictly greater than that of flow~$j$ only if $d_i<d_j$.} \end{flushleft}